giant41/document-service/README.md

     }
 }
 ```
-- Don't forget to use `Bearer Token` at Authorization when access this endpoint

 ### Delete Folder
 - Endpoint : http://document-service.test/api/auth/document-service/folder
 - Request Method : DELETE
+- Use `Bearer Token` at Authorization when access this endpoint
 - Request Body : use folder_id as body request
 ```
     {